-- Place all ingredients in a bowl and mix to form a firm dough.
+To make the buns, while the lamb is cooking, place all ingredients for the buns in a bowl and mix to form a firm dough.

-- Return dough to the bowl and cover with cling wrap.
+Return dough to the bowl and cover with cling wrap.
 Set aside in a warm place for 45–60 minutes or until doubled in size.
-When risen, divide dough into 8 even pieces and shape each piece into a ball.
+When risen, divide dough into eight even pieces and shape each piece into a ball.

-- Cut buns almost in half to form a pocket.
-Divide warm lamb among each bun.
+To assemble burgers, cut buns almost in half to form a pocket.
+Divide warm lamb among base of each bun.
 Drizzle with a little sesame sauce, and add lettuce, coriander, and spring onion.
 Drizzle with chilli oil, if desired.
 Close buns and serve immediately.